 For thick wool and other heavyweight fabric use Pearl cotton, embroidery thread #10, or embroidery floss.

-I advise you to condition the thead you are going to use so it stays straight without twisting.
-Use a special beeswax for this – it strengthens theads and will not stain or discolor the thread.
+I advise you to condition the thread you are going to use so it stays straight without twisting.
+Use special beeswax for this – it strengthens threads and will not stain or discolor the thread.

 Below is the video on how to sew a buttonhole by hand.
-It’s going to be a lot easier for you to see in details how to make hand sewn buttonholes than to read about it and I will explain what I do while I work.
+It’s going to be a lot easier for you to see in detail how to make hand-sewn buttonholes than to read about it and I will explain what I do while I work.